Keith Haring Elementary-Aged Art Project Idea

 Building Confidence in Young Artists’ Psyche

-I’m a big proponent in encouraging and building confidence in young artists’ minds.
+I’m a big proponent of encouraging and building confidence in young artists’ minds.
 One of the ways I do this is by reproducing my children’s favorite artwork.
 This shows my kids that their creative endeavors are valuable and worthy of being displayed and turned into derivate artwork.

 During the COVID-19 mask-wearing mandate, my son LOVED wearing his Keith Haring-inspired Blue Lego Brick and Baseball Cap Dancing the Floss personalized mask!
 Isn’t it cute???
 We also turn many of our children’s drawings and LEGO MOCs into wall and window decals that are proudly displayed around our home.